rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 ## **Introduction**

-Hello and welcome to the fifth part of the "Hypervisor From Scratch" tutorial series.
-Today we will be configuring the previously allocated Virtual Machine Control Structure (VMCS), implementing different VMX instructions, creating a restore point, setting different VMCS control structures, and at last, we execute VMLAUNCH and enter the hardware virtualization world!
+Hello and welcome to the fifth part of the "**Hypervisor From Scratch**" tutorial series.
+Today we will spend our time studying different parts of Virtual Machine Control Structure (VMCS), implementing additional VMX instructions, creating a restore point, setting different VMCS control structures, and at last, we execute **VMLAUNCH** and enter the hardware virtualization world!

 ## **Table of contents**